captbaritone/jordaneldredge.com/_posts/2016-11-11-functional-javascript-learn-by-refactoring.md

     var kebabCase = flow([lowerCase, words, method('join', '-')]);
     var snakeCase = flow([lowerCase, words, method('join', '_')]);

-Take a second to read though these.
+Take a second to read though these and figure out how they work.
 See how we are making novel use of our existing vocabulary of functions?
-Notice how we can even use our initial function, `lowerCase()` as a component of later functions like `kebabCase`!
+Notice how we can even use our first new function, `lowerCase()` as a component of later functions like `kebabCase`!

 Imagine doing this in an imperative style!
 We would have ended up with five more eleven line functions instead of five one line functions!